ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 1. [Provision an Activity Tracker Sender](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-AT.html#provision)
 2. [Test your service's Activity Tracking](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-AT.html#test)

 In addition to the above, your service must write Activity Tracker events using the `logSourceCRN` field and (optionally) the `saveServiceCopy` field.
 Otherwise, they will only be saved in your service's Activity Tracker instance.
-Read about the format of AT events [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/event_definition.html#ibm_event_fields), and the specific changes for LogDNA [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/partner_news.html#ibm_partner). **TODO: update links**
+Read about the format of AT events [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/event_definition.html#ibm_event_fields), and the specific changes for LogDNA [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/partner_news.html#ibm_partner).

 When finished, be sure to review the [Other Considerations](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#6-other-considerations) in the Super Tenant instructions.

 ## 1. Provision an Activity Tracker Sender
 {: #provision}

 Like the logging STS, an Activity Tracker Sender (ATS) is a LogDNA instance that is configured to detect and handle super tenant log lines.
-However, the ATS super tenant log lines are AT events.
+However, the ATSender super tenant log lines are AT events.

-First, get the CRN of your logging STS so you can link your ATS to it.
-Using your own STS name instead of "myService_STS", type:
+First, get the CRN of your logging STSender so you can link your ATSender to it.
+Using your own STSender name instead of "myService_STS", type:

 ```
 ibmcloud resource service-instance "myService-STS"
 ```
 {: codeblock}

-Copy the CRN from the above output, and use it as an input parameter when creating the ATS.
+Copy the CRN from the above output, and use it as an input parameter when creating the ATSender.

 ```
 ibmcloud resource service-instance-create myService-ATS logdnaat 14-day us-south \